Welcome to the latest edition of Celebrating Learning

 Come down to Brimbank Libraries during Science Week to participate in fun activities and expand your scientific knowledge.

-Get your detective on!
+Forensic Science Get your detective on!
 Learn how to analyse your own fingerprints, collect evidence from a crime scene and write secret messages with invisible ink!
 For five to 12-year-olds.

-St Albans: Wednesday 16 August, 4-5pm
+St Albans: Wednesday 16 August, 4-5pm Keilor: Thursday 17 August at 4-5pm

-Investigate what happens in different chemical reactions.
+Crazy Chemistry Investigate what happens in different chemical reactions.
 Participate in some gooey fun, making slime and lava lamps!
 For five to 12-year-olds.

 An Introduction to Neighbourhood Houses in Brimbank

-eighbourhood Houses use a unique community development approach to bring people together to connect, learn and contribute in their local community through social, educational, recreational and support activities.
+Neighbourhood Houses use a unique community development approach to bring people together to connect, learn and contribute in their local community through social, educational, recreational and support activities.
 This approach creates opportunities for people to enrich their lives through connections they might not otherwise make.
 Every Centre has classes and programs that are low cost or no cost and some centres have additional services besides their courses.
 Each Neighbourhood House reflects the diversity of the neighbourhood they are in.

-UNESCO have released their 3rd Global Report on Adult Learning and Education.
+UNESCO have released their3rd Global Report on Adult Learning and Education.
 The report provides general insights into how Adult Learning and Education contributes to broader economic and social outcomes.
 It reflects on how the impact of ALE can be measured and better understood.

 VIA Infographic